tachyon322/yookassa-elixir-api/README.md

-# Yookassa
+# Yookassa Elixir Client

-An Elixir client for the YooKassa API v3.
-This library provides a simple and convenient way to integrate YooKassa payment processing into your Elixir applications, supporting payments, refunds, and webhook notifications.
+An idiomatic Elixir client for the YooKassa API v3.
+This library provides a simple and convenient way to integrate YooKassa payment processing into your Elixir applications.

+## Features

+- Create one-stage and two-stage payments.
+- Capture or cancel authorized payments.
+- Create full and partial refunds.
+- Get details for any payment or refund.
+- Includes a ready-to-use Plug for handling webhook notifications.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `yookassa` to your list of dependencies in `mix.exs`:
+Add `yookassa` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do